GAIBLE-Arthur/Palantir_vs_traditionnal_BI_use_case/README.md

 Simulations
 Instead of reporting disruptions after they occur, users should be able to simulate scenarios (e.g. supply chain disruptions, capacity constraints) and evaluate outcomes before decisions are executed.

+To assess this assumption, we are gonna treat the same problem (the case of 3 plants of the pharmaceutical sector with differents workways) using:

+- Traditionnal tools ; SQL, Power BI

+- Palantir Foundry

+Andiamo !